 Browse AEM Assets collections and smart collections directly from the Asset Link panel

 Add newly created assets to AEM directly from the panel

 Drag-and-drop assets directly into InDesign frames

-Adobe Asset Link v1.1 now provides InDesign direct linking support between Adobe Asset Link and AEM Assets.
-With InDesign direct linking support, you can now place (Place Linked or Place Copy) or drag-n-drop digital assets into InDesign from AEM Assets via the Adobe Asset Link panel.
-Also, introduces the For Placement Only (FPO) rendition.
+Adobe Asset Link provides InDesign direct linking support between Adobe Asset Link and AEM.
+With InDesign direct linking support, you can place (Place Linked or Place Copy) or drag-n-drop digital assets into InDesign from AEM via the Adobe Asset Link panel.
+Also, introduces the *For Placement Only+ (FPO) rendition.